magnesj/ResInsight/docs/Snapshots.md

 The number of exported snapshots from a row can easily end up being huge, so it is wise to use some caution.
 The total number will be Properties * Timesteps * Range Steps * Cases.

-Rows can be deleted and created by right clicking in the table.
+Rows can be deleted and created by right-clicking in the table.
 5 rows are created for convenience by default.

 The snapshots will be generated and saved to the folder displayed in the **Export Folder** field, when pressing the **Export** button.
 This might take quite some time, depending on you settings.